Poás Volcano and Laguna Caliente

 Five years later, in summer of 1995 the lake was back, sky blue, with comparatively low temperature and nearly clean water in it.
 It is noticed that every time, when the lake recedes, in the sites of geyser-like eruptions are formed yellow sulphur cones and chimneys with bubbling sulphur inside.

-In 13th January 2008 a group of tourists with awe looked at some 200 m high column of water and acid rising from the lake.
+On January 13, 2008 a group of tourists with awe looked at some 200 m high column of water and acid rising from the lake.

 Acid rain from volcano